Home Renovate

 Customised cabinetry doors in Laminex Winter Sky spruce up the laundry.

-best tip for renovating a heritage house?
+Best tip for renovating a heritage house?

 “I did a lot of research and spoke to the heritage office at the council before we bought the house.
 Once they realised I was genuinely interested in restoring it, they offered to look at the plans.”

-favourite vintage haunts?
+Favourite vintage haunts?

 “I like Dirty Janes and The Bronte Tram in Bowral and Lunatiques in Sydney.”